Updated November 2023

 - Completely empty the refrigerator, turn it off, and prop the door open.

 - Remove any perishable items including sugar, flour, rice, etc.

 - Store candles and bar soaps in a secure place to avoid mice.

 Keep your thermostat at a minimum of 55º when you’re not there.
 Check to be sure the pipes are properly insulated, particularly in the crawl spaces near outside walls (i.e., under the kitchen sink or behind the washing machine).
 For added protection, ask your plumber to wrap pipes with heat tape or thermostatically controlled heat cables.
 One more tip – open cabinet doors to allow heat to get to pipes under sinks that are near exterior walls.

 In case of power loss

 Power outages are fairly common on the Cape and Islands, so take measures to protect your home, especially if your heat is dependent on electricity.
-We’ve enrolled in a monitoring program with our fuel company in Orleans.
-They installed a heat sensor, which detects a temperature drop and alerts the company, who can take immediate action.
+If possible, enroll in a monitoring program with your fuel company.
+They can install a heat sensor, which detects a temperature drop and alerts the company, who can take immediate action.

 New technology enables homeowners to monitor and regulate their homes, even from a distance, like never before.
 See our Blog post Do you have a Minut? to learn about smart devices and how they can help integrate your home lighting, thermostats, and security systems.
 Some, like the Minut device, can even monitor sound levels in your home.